 21. When I click on links in my email nothing happens, why?

-Unfortunately Apple does not allow a third-party browser (including Net Nanny) to open when you click hyperlinks within emails, texts, or apps.
-Instead, you must copy the hyperlink URL and paste it into the Net Nanny address bar.
+Unfortunately Apple does not allow a third-party browser (including the Net Nanny Family Protect Pass app) to open when you click hyperlinks within emails, texts, or apps.
+Instead, you must copy the hyperlink URL and paste it into the Net Nanny Family Protect Pass address bar.
 You can copy any hyperlink URL by long tapping on the link and then selecting "copy."
-Then within Net Nanny, long tap on the address bar and select "paste."
+Then within the Net Nanny Family Protect Pass app, long tap on the address bar and select "paste."
 Apple has established this limitation for all browsers except Safari.